Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

   - 📁 store
     - index.js `your Vuex Store`

-It's a good start, but you may want to separate page components from other components.

-In Nuxt it's something like that:
+In Nuxt it will be something [like that](https://nuxtjs.org/guide/directory-structure):

 - nuxt.config.js `nuxt configuration`
 - 📁 static `all static files`